Updated June 20, 2023

-The systemd is used to manage the Docker daemon in many Linux distributions.
-We can start the Docker daemon, stop it, enable it so that it can be started automatically on boot, or check the status of it using systemd.
-We use the ‘systemctl’ command to manage services in most Linux distributions, in the same way, we can use this to manage Docker daemon as well, however, we can also use the ‘service’ command to do so if systemctl is not available.
+Systemd is responsible for managing the Docker daemon in many Linux distributions.
+It facilitates various actions such as starting the Docker daemon, stopping it, enabling automatic startup on boot, and checking its status.
+We use the ‘systemctl’ command to manage services in most Linux distributions; in the same way, we can use this to manage Docker daemon; however, we can also use the ‘service’ command if systemctl is not available.
 In short, we can control and manage Docker daemon with systemd.

 sudo systemctl <command> docker

 - start: It is used to start the docker service